-(Revised and Renumbered from 7816 3/1987)

-(Subsidiary to Account No. 1315)
+(Revised 04/2022)

-Bank debit notices, received when dishonored checks are returned by banks, are filed in an open file pending clearance of the dishonored checks.
-As dishonored checks are redeposited, substituted with other checks or legal tender, or the agency is discharged from accountability by the State Board of Control, the corresponding debit notices are removed from the open file and placed in a closed file.
+A dishonored checks file is maintained to track bank debit notices received pending clearance of the dishonored checks.
+As dishonored checks are redeposited, substituted with other checks or legal tender, or the agency/department is discharged from accountability by the Department of General Services, Office of Risk and Insurance Management, the corresponding debit notices are removed from the open file and placed in a closed file.
+See SAM Section 8493.